SiraMirai/journey/README.md

 ### Discussion and Support

-Support for Journey is offered in [The Animonculory Server](https://discord.gg/DffHKcszfg) or in the issues section of the Journey GitHub.
-If you have any questions, want to discuss gameplay, or if you find any mistakes in documentation, please report it in the Animonculory Server's support channel.
+Support for Journey is offered in the [Lost Outpost](https://discord.gg/WF66mMu) or in the issues section of the Journey GitHub.
+If you have any questions, want to discuss gameplay, or if you find any mistakes in documentation, please report it in the Lost Outpost's support channel.

 ### List Contents